-[This is excerpted from a Facebook discussion that happened in 2008.]
+[This is excerpted from a Facebook discussion that happened in 2008.
+I've preserved the most insightful and challenging questions from several Butler and IUPUI students.]

 I keep reading the “new atheists,” people like Richard Dawkins and Sam Harris.
 I continue to find that the God they don’t believe in is not the God that I believe in.
 They don’t like it when people like me say that.
 They continue to insist that people like me don’t really believe in God, that we’re using the word “God” to mean something else, something much less than God, like just an expression of awe and reverence toward a basically uncaring universe, or else a philosophical abstraction that appeals only to a select few.